jungaroo/invert/README.md

 # invert

-Simple programs for NGS or GEO data analysis
+Simple programs for NGS or GEO data analysis for UCSF Yu Research Lab

 #Download from command-line